Available 24/7 | 0800 088 4170

 • Drainage of Heating System: Fully drained the underfloor heating system to prevent further water damage.

-Step 3: Flood Damage Drying
+Step 3: Flood damage drying

 • Drilled 25mm holes strategically in affected rooms to allow for injection drying.